nachorequeno/multidimensional_search-/README.md

 * verbose: boolean that specifies if the algorithm must print traces for debugging options.
-* blocking: boolean that specifies if the learning algorithm musts plot intermediate results in 2D graphics.
+* blocking: boolean that specifies if the learning algorithm musts plot intermediate results in 2D/3D graphics.
-* sleep: time in seconds that the intermediate 2D graphic must be shown in the screen.
+* sleep: time in seconds that the intermediate 2D/3D graphic must be shown in the screen.

 As a result, the function returns an object of the class *ResultSet*.
 A set of running examples for 2D and 3D can be found in the Test folder.

 ### Saving and plotting the results
-The result of the learning process is saved in an object of the class *ResultSet*.
+The result of the learning process is saved in an object of the *ResultSet* class.
 This object is a data structure composed of three elements: the upper closure (*X1*), the lower closure (*X2*), and the gap between X1 and X2 representing the precision error of the learning process.